Kabali (soundtrack): Chart performance

-The album broke several records on digital media within a week and has received rave reviews with the majority of views coming from India, Malaysia, Singapore, USA, UAE and UK.
+The album was listened to by people in India, Malaysia, Singapore, USA, UAE and UK.
 While the lyric videos received 10 million views on YouTube, the song "Neruppu Da" topped the charts of Saavn, on Top 15 Weekly Countdown, iTunes and as well as local radio channels.
 The audio CDs of Kabali had a record breaking sales, which was confirmed by Swaroop Reddy of Think Music in a press interaction.

 The album became one of the most streamed songs of Jiosaavn.
 Paramdeep Singh, co-founder and Executive Chairman of Saavn said."The Kabali album is all set to enter the Top 10 streamed Tamil albums of all timeon Saavn soon.
 It is clearly one of the most talked about regional albums of the year thus far."